Cannes Hotels 2026: 49 Real Stays From £86

 Best Cannes Hotels for Film Festival Travellers

 Hôtel Barrière Le Majestic Cannes, directly opposite the red-carpet steps, is the traditional industry base during the festival — book 6–9 months ahead, as productions and sponsors block rooms well in advance.
-Carlton Cannes (Regent Cannes) and Hôtel Martinez are the other two true Palace options that fill first.
+Carlton Cannes, a Regent Hotel and Hôtel Martinez are the other two true Palace options that fill first.
 If you're not attending the festival, avoid the mid-May fortnight entirely — every hotel on this list triples its rate.

 Best Cannes Hotels for Sea Views

 Hôtel Martinez's curved Art Deco façade delivers the most reliably angled sea view among the Palaces.
-For a budget-friendly sea view, Hôtel Belle Plage opposite the public beach offers uninterrupted Mediterranean outlooks at a fraction of Palace rates.
-Five Seas Hotel's rooftop pool gives a panoramic bay view that beats most ground-floor sea-view rooms elsewhere in the city.
+For a budget-friendly sea view, Hôtel & Spa Belle Plage opposite the public beach offers uninterrupted Mediterranean outlooks at a fraction of Palace rates.
+Five Seas by Inwood Hotels's rooftop pool gives a panoramic bay view that beats most ground-floor sea-view rooms elsewhere in the city.

 Cannes Neighbourhood Intelligence